vtuhtan/PDGAprofiler/README.md

 This extension helps disc golfers find more about their next opponent, friend or just a random PDGA member.

 ## Verions
+* 0.3.2 - Fixed the issue when tooltip is cut by the top of the page
 * 0.3.1 - Included Player name and profile picture.
-Improved stability. jQuery for code readability.
+Improved stability. jQuery for code readability
-* 0.2 - deployed version
+* 0.2 - First deployed version, included purify.js
-* 0.1 - initial releasse
+* 0.1 - Initial release

 ## Installation
 * Chrome: [PDGA Profiler Extension](https://chrome.google.com/webstore/detail/pdga-profiler/icgfcpkalamdllnmkjlhockaanelkkck)